Bridge scour: Causes

 Stream channel instability resulting in river erosion and changing angles-of-attack can contribute to bridge scour.
 Debris can also have a substantial impact on bridge scour in several ways.
 A build-up of material can reduce the size of the waterway under a bridge causing contraction scour in the channel.
 A build-up of debris on the abutment can increase the obstruction area and increase local scour.
 Debris can deflect the water flow, changing the angle of attack and increasing local scour.
 Debris might also shift the entire channel around the bridge causing increased water flow and scour in another location.

 The most frequently encountered bridge scour problems usually involve loose alluvial material that can be easily eroded.
 It should not be assumed that total scour in cohesive or cemented soils will not be as large as in non-cohesive soils; the scour simply takes longer to develop.

 Many of the equations for scour were derived from laboratory studies, for which the range of applicability is difficult to ascertain.
-Most studies focussed on piers and pile formations, though most bridge scour problems are related to the more complex configuration of the bridge abutment.
+Most studies focused on piers and pile formations, though most bridge scour problems are related to the more complex configuration of the bridge abutment.
 Some studies were verified using limited field data, though this is also difficult to accurately scale for physical modelling purposes.
 During field measurements of post scour, a scour hole that had developed on the rising stage of a flood, or at the peak, may be filled in again on the falling stage.
 For this reason, the maximum depth of scour cannot be simply modelled after the event.

 Scour can also cause problems with the hydraulic analysis of a bridge.
 Scour may considerably deepen the channel through a bridge and effectively reduce or even eliminate the backwater.
 This reduction in backwater should not be relied on, however, because of the unpredictable nature of the processes involved.

 When considering scour it is normal to distinguish between non-cohesive or cohesionless (alluvial) sediments and cohesive material.
 The former are usually of most interest to laboratory studies.
 Cohesive materials require special techniques and are poorly researched.

 The first major issue when considering scour is the distinction between clear-water scour and live-bed scour.
 The critical issue is whether or not the mean bed shear stress of the flow upstream of the bridge is less than or larger than the threshold value needed to move the bed material.